The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 shmat system call fails because the application has more open file descriptors than the system-defined per-process file descriptor limit.
 To correct this problem, you must increase your system-defined per-process file descriptor limit.
 For more information about file descriptor limits, see "System Limits" in the Oracle TimesTen In-Memory Database Reference.

-On Solaris, you may receive messages in the user error log about thread stack overflow.
-On other platforms, you may receive messages about a segmentation fault that mention a possible thread stack overflow.
+You may receive messages about a segmentation fault that mention a possible thread stack overflow.

 If these messages occur, increase the server stack size by one of the following methods:

--ServerStackSize option in the
+server_stack_size option in the

 ServerStackSize connection attribute for a specific DSN.
 This takes precedence over the value in the